bschulz81/hyperbolicfitdll/README.md

 // To specify the tolerable error directly is useful if the largest tolerable error is known, e.g. from a measurement of the seeing.
 By taking a series of images,
 // an application may measure the random deviation of the hfd from the average that stars have.
 With outlier detection methods, one can remove the outliers of large amplitudes.
-// setting tolerance_in_sigma_units=false, one can supply a // maximally tolerable deviation from the average hfd directly to the library as the tolerance parameter.
+// setting tolerance_in_sigma_units=false, one can supply a maximally tolerable deviation from the average hfd directly to the library as the tolerance parameter.
 // The tolerance value then corresponds to the absolute value of the maximally tolerable hfd deviation.
+// note that the error is given with respect to the squared hfd's.
+I.e if you measure a hfd u at a motor position x, then square its value to g(x)=u(x)^2 and compute the average w(x) of these values.
+// The maximum error is then given by the maximum value of M=abs(w(x)-g(x)), where g(x) is such that it maximizes M. The maximum squared error is given by M^2.

 // If
 // rejection_method== tolerance_multiplies_standard_deviation_of_error,